Simultaneous translation apps English to Brazilian Portuguese; advantages and disadvantages (pros and cons)

 In order to save money or perhaps trying to be practical, which does not always turn out this way, some event planners think of using apps for simultaneous translation, apps that may end up compromising the quality and efficiency of the translation process in real time.
 This is definitely not a good option.

-Apps that perform simultaneous translation do not have what we call deep intelligence or emotional intelligence; an app will never understand a joke, a double meaning or synonymous words; for example, a chip may be a mobile phone chip or a French fry, in English.
+Apps that do simultaneous translation do not have what we call deep or emotional intelligence; an app will never understand a joke, a double meaning or synonymous words.
+For example, a chip may be a mobile phone chip or a French fry, in English.
 If you order a chip, the app will never know if you want a new chip for your cell phone or if you want to eat French fries!

 In general, technology serves to improve our lives.
 Softwares can automate steps, reducing the human workload.
 However, translation, like most language-related tasks, is complex.
 The machines have not yet reached the point where they can use a language the way people use it.
 Translation is at least twice as complex as just writing in one language, and has several deep layers.